Endemic to Clear LakeCA Threatened SpeciesFederal ESA Proposed

 Become a Community Scientist

-Report Clear Lake Hitch sightings, especially during the spring spawning season.
-Your observations directly support population trend analysis.
+Report Clear Lake hitch sightings during the spring spawning season (March–May).
+Your observations directly support the long-term population record.

 Volunteer here